 Bloom Time: Summer to fall

-Helianthus californicus is an erect, perennial herb with thin stem up to 10 feet (3 cm) tall.
-The lance-shaped leaves are smooth or slightly toothed along the edges and up to 8 inches (20 cm) long.
+Helianthus californicus is an erect perennial herb with a thin, up to 10 feet (3 cm) tall stem.
+Leaves are lance-shaped, smooth or slightly toothed along the edges, and up to 8 inches (20 cm) long.
 The inflorescence holds several flower heads.
 Each head is supported by a base covered in long, pointed phyllaries that bend back as the head ages and develops fruit.
 The flower head has a fringe of golden yellow ray florets, each up to 1.2 inch (3 cm) long and a center filled with curly yellow and brown disc florets.

 USDA hardiness zone 11a to 12a: from 30 °F (−1.1 °C) to 55 °F (+12.8 °C).